muratkeremozcan/rocket-cypress/test-plan.md

 ### **Frameworks, tools**
 Consider using the latest tech that can be good fit for the projects.
 Tools and frameworks completely rely on the needs of the team and the SUT; use what works best and keep evaluating the tech scene for things that can work better.

+When proposing migration, consider:
+* What is the recurring time-cost of status quo?
+* What is the time-cost of migration to a newer framework?
+  * What is the recurring time-cost reduced by the new framework?
+* Monetize the delta.

 Some of the modern web development test frameworks & tools include: Cypress, Protractor, Puppeteer, Jasmine, Karma, Mocha, Chai, Sinon, WallabyJs, Stryker (mutation), K6-loadImpact (performance), Sn1per (pentest).